polyfy/polylith/readme.md

 Not surprisingly, it's just as simple and fun!

-To give you an idea of what that can look like, take a quick look at the bricks and libraries that we use to build the Polylith tool (which is itself a Polylith project):
+To give you an idea of what that can look like, take a quick look at the bricks and libraries that we use to build the Polylith tool (which is itself a Polylith workspace):

 <img src="images/polylith-info-deps-libs.png" width="100%">